-Sara Anderson is the co-founder and Managing Director of Polaris.
+Sara Anderson is the co-founder and Director of Programs for Polaris.
 Originally from Minnesota, Sara received a BFA in Dance and Fine Art from Luther College in Decorah, IA.
 Trained in Ballet, Modern, Jazz as well as Musical Theatre and Hip Hop, her dance career spans more than 20 years and has led her to dance with companies such as Bodyvox, Portland Opera, Opera Pacific, Minnesota Opera, Utah Opera, American Dance Theatre, Portand Musical Theatre Company, Broadway Rose Theatre Company, St. Claire & Company, Lakewood Musical Theatre Company and Dance CO-Motion.
 Aside from stage performances, she has appeared in several fitness videos, print advertisements, television commercials and a 32-episode season of the Body Shoppe television series.
 Additionally, she owns and operates SAgraphics, teaches classes, and resides in Portland with her longtime partner Robert Guitron and their daughter, Xena.

 Kieraqmil Brinkley has been dancing since she left the hospital at the age of 2, after receiving quadruple amputations due to a bacterial infection.
 Kiera believed hip hop would be the only type of dance that she would be able to do, but when she entered the 6th grade at da’Vinci Arts Middle School she was introduced to tap and jazz.
 She continued to grow as a dancer and jazz transformed into contemporary/modern.
 Entering high school, she decided to stop dancing to focus more on her nursing career; but realized that there was space for both in her life.
 Kiera will soon be attending Concorde College, for a medical assisting degree, while performing, taking class, and choreographing for different dance companies and schools around Oregon.
 Medical assisting, she believes is her way of giving back to all the doctors who helped keep her alive while she was in the hospital, and dancing…is her way of staying alive.
 Keira says she would never be able to give up dancing.